The Future of Monkeypox

 As case numbers fall, the outbreak could become entrenched.

 The World Health Organization has recommended a new name for monkeypox, asking countries to forget the original term in favor of a new one, “mpox,” that scientists hope will help destigmatize the disease.
 But in the United States, the request seems to be arriving late.
-The outbreak here has already been in slow retreat for months—and has already left many Americans’ minds.
+The outbreak here has been in slow retreat for months—and has already left many Americans’ minds.

 About 15 cases are now being recorded among Americans each day, less than 4 percent of the tally when the surge was at its worst.
 After a sluggish and bungled early rollout, tests and treatments for the virus are more available; more than a million doses of the two-shot Jynneos smallpox vaccine have found their way into arms.
 San Francisco and New York—two of the nation’s first cities to declare mpox a public-health emergency this past summer—have since allowed those orders to expire; so have the states of New York and Illinois.
 “I think this is the endgame,” says Caitlin Rivers, an infectious-disease epidemiologist at the Johns Hopkins Center for Health Security.